arunvinesh81/sitecore-unit-tester/README.md

 # SiteCore Wep2.0 Unit Tester

-This Chrome Extension is used to test pages which was created by CMS Sitecore
+This Chrome Extension is used to test pages which was created by CMS Sitecore Wep 2.0

 ## Image Info
 1. Image src